Pax-Newman/lutils/extensions/README.md

 local extension = require("lutils").extensions

-extension {
-   -- The object whose metatable we want to extend
-   -- This needs to come first
-   "",

-   -- After that we can add as many extensions as we'd like!
+-- To extend something, you place the thing whose metatable you want to extend after `extension` -- Then define a table of everything you want to extend the metatable with extension "" {

    -- We can extend the object with new metamethods __mod = function(self, arr)
       return self:format(table.unpack(arr))
    end,

-   -- We can also add new values to the metatable's __index has = function(self, target)
+   -- We can also add new values to the metatable's __index property -- Anything without `__` at the beginning will be placed into the index rather than the metatable has = function(self, target)
       for i in #self - #target do
          if self:sub(i, i + #target) == target then